edoardomazzella/CarND-Behavioral-Cloning-P4/writeup_report.md

 ![alt text][image5]
 ![alt text][image6]

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+After the balancing process, I had about 540000 data points.
+I decided to shuffle them and use just a subset to lower the training time, so i passed just 50000 data points to the generators, splitted in 40000 for training and 10000 for validation.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 as evidenced by the graph in lossperepoch.png.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.